amznhacker/z1-pro-guide/poweron.md

 If the terminal prints ‘Arm Version 3-8’ after executing the ‘z1_Ctrl -v’, it’s allowed to power on the robot in any position.

-And the fisrt thing when power on is to press ‘~’ key or execute ‘backtostart’.
+And the first thing when power on is to press ‘~’ key or execute ‘backtostart’.

 ## Network configuration
 The default IP address of the robotics arm is 192.168.123.110.
 The users need to change the IP of the PC before control the robot.